liflab/cornipickle/Readme.md

 - The [Bullwinkle parser](https://github.com/sylvainhalle/Bullwinkle),
   an on-the-fly parser for BNF grammars

-The last libraries should be put in Java's extension folder.
+Using Ant, you can automatically download any libraries missing from your system by typing:

+    ant deps

+This will put the missing JAR files in the `lib` folder in the project's root.
+These libraries should then be put somewhere in the classpath, such as in Java's extension folder (don't leave them there, it won't work).
 This location varies according to the operating system you use:

 - Solaris™ Operating System: `/usr/jdk/packages/lib/ext`
 - Linux: `/usr/java/packages/lib/ext`